dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  EnsembleStat, GridStat, MODE, MTD, PB2NC, PointStat

    OBS_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing.
 See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.This value will be used for all wrappers that look for an observation file unless it is overridden by a wrapper specific configuration variable.
-For example, if :term:`OBS_GRID_STAT_WINDOW_END` is set, the GridStat wrapper will use that value.
-If :term:`PB2NC_WINDOW_END` is not set, then the PB2NC wrapper will use :term:`OBS_WINDOW_END`.
+For example, if :term:`OBS_GRID_STAT_FILE_WINDOW_END` is set, the GridStat wrapper will use that value.
+If :term:`PB2NC_FILE_WINDOW_END` is not set, then the PB2NC wrapper will use :term:`OBS_FILE_WINDOW_END`.
 A corresponding variable exists for forecast data called :term:`FCST_FILE_WINDOW_END`.

      | *Used by:*  EnsembleStat, GridStat, MODE, MTD, PB2NC, PointStat